Riesz feature representation: scale equivariant scattering network for classification tasks: Introduction

 Mathematically, scale-space is a continuous semi-group, so scales are unlimited.
 However, images are discretized and bounded representations of the real world and for that reason scale in images is bounded from two sides~\cite{lindeberg2020}.
 From below, the bound is introduced by image resolution or pixel size (inner scale).
 Details smaller than the pixel size cannot be recorded.
 From above, image scale is bounded by the image size (outer scale).
 What happens outside of the image cannot be observed.
 A typical approach for obtaining scale invariance is to sample the scale dimension and to extract features at each sampled scale, e.g. in the SIFT descriptor~\cite{lowe1999object}.
 However, different scales in the image are not independent and many of them are not relevant for the given task such that a uniform sampling of the scale dimension results in highly redundant representations.
 Another problem arises from scale sampling when the window size is changed.
 In that case, we might need more or less scales for the image, depending on whether the window size is decreased or increased.
 Furthermore, when the pixel size changes, scale sampling has to be adjusted to derive a comparable representation.
-For these reasons, scale sampling is inflexible and bears potential risks and instabilities during automatic feature extraction.
+For these reasons, scale sampling may require adaptations and bears potential risks during automatic feature extraction.

-Scale sampling can be completely avoided when using features derived from the Riesz transform~\cite{barisin22riesz} which is a non-local, scale equivariant operator.
+As a non-local, scale equivariant operator, the Riesz transform \cite{barisin22riesz} can serve as a replacement to scale sampling.
 Scale equivariance means that the Riesz transform commutes with the scaling operator.
-As a consequence, all scales can be accounted for simultaneously in a continuous manner.
+As a consequence, all scales can be accounted for simultaneously using a single operator.
 Another benefit of the Riesz transform is that it automatically adjusts to the image size.
-Hence, it represents an elegant way to analyze multiscale data without sampling of the scale dimension.
+Hence, it represents a simple way to analyze multiscale data without sampling of the scale dimension.